toggled-apps/react-native-collapsible-scroll/README.md

-# React Native Product Selector
+# React Native Collapsible Scroll

 This react native module is intended to provide a beautifully animated collapsible scroll view which you can customise and use in your own projects.